 (d) promptly respond to and resolve any complaint the State receives regarding accessibility of Contractor’s Software;

-(e) upon the State’s written request, provide evidence of compliance with this Section by delivering to the State Contractor’s most current PAT for each product provided under the Contract; and

-(f) participate in the State of Michigan Digital Standards Review described below.
+(e) upon 30 days notice, participate in the State of Michigan Digital Standards Review described below.

 47.2 State of Michigan Digital Standards Review.
 Contractor must assist the State, at no additional cost, with development, completion, and on-going maintenance of an accessibility plan, which requires Contractor, upon request from the State, to submit evidence to the State to validate Contractor’s accessibility and compliance with WCAG 2.0 Level AA.
 Prior to the solution going-live and thereafter on an annual basis, or as otherwise required by the State, re-assessment of accessibility may be required.
-At no additional cost, Contractor must remediate all issues identified from any assessment of accessibility pursuant to plans and timelines that are approved in writing by the State.
+At no additional cost, Contractor will assist State with remediating all issues identified from any assessment of accessibility pursuant to plans and timelines that are approved in writing by the State.

-47.3 Warranty.
-Contractor warrants that all WCAG 2.0 Level AA conformance claims made by Contractor pursuant to this Contract, including all information provided in any PAT Contractor provides to the State, are true and correct.
-If the State determines such conformance claims provided by the Contractor represent a higher level of conformance than what is actually provided to the State, Contractor will, at its sole cost and expense, promptly remediate its Software to align with Contractor’s stated WCAG 2.0 Level AA conformance claims in accordance with plans and timelines that are approved in writing by the State.
-If Contractor is unable to resolve such issues in a manner acceptable to the State, in addition to all other remedies available to the State, the State may terminate this Contract for cause under Section 16.1.

-47.4 Contractor must, without limiting Contractor’s obligations of indemnification as further described in this Contract, indemnify, defend, and hold harmless the State for any and all claims, including reasonable attorneys’ fees, costs, and incidental expenses, which may be suffered by, accrued against, charged to, or recoverable from the State arising out of its failure to comply with the foregoing accessibility standards

-47.5 Failure to comply with the requirements in this Section 47 shall constitute a material breach of this Contract.

 48. Further Assurances.
 Each party will, upon the reasonable request of the other party, execute such documents and perform such acts as may be necessary to give full effect to the terms of this Contract.

 49. Relationship of the Parties.
 The relationship between the parties is that of independent contractors.
 Contractor, its employees, and agents will not be considered employees of the State.
 No partnership or joint venture relationship is created by virtue of this Contract.
 Contractor, and not the State, is responsible for the payment of wages, benefits and taxes of Contractor’s employees and any subcontractors.
 Prior performance does not modify Contractor’s status as an independent contractor.
 Neither party has authority to contract for nor bind the other party in any manner whatsoever.